 Welcome to McGill Vision Research!

 McGill Vision Research is interdisciplinary and collaborative in nature, with a strong collegiate and interactive atmosphere.
 It offers an excellent environment in which to train graduate students and postdoctoral fellows, as they are exposed to a wide variety of different techniques and approaches to uncover what are often common principles of brain function.
-We have strong collaborative links with the Departments of Neurology and Neurosurgery and the Montreal Neurological Institute, Psychology, Biomedical Engineering and Physiology.
+We have strong collaborative links with the Departments of Neurology and Neurosurgery, Psychology, Biomedical Engineering and Physiology.